-Prior to working at CCCU Julia was an Associate Professor in the Department of Geography, University of Pretoria, South Africa.
-Previous positions include College Lecturer in Human Geography at St Catherine's College, Oxford, Research Fellow at the Centre for Ethnic Relations, University of Warwick and Research Specialist (Economic and Social Analysis) at the Human Sciences Research Council, South Africa.
-She has been a Visiting Fellow at St Catherines College, Oxford, Distinguished Visitor and Visiting Professor at Haverford College, and Adjunct Professor at University of California, Santa Barbara.
+Prior to joining Canterbury Christ Church University Julia was Associate Professor in the Department of Geography, University of Pretoria.
+Other previous positions include College Lecturer in Human Geography at St Catherine's College, Oxford, Research Fellow at the Centre for Ethnic Relations, University of Warwick and Research Specialist (Economic and Social Analysis) at the Human Sciences Research Council, South Africa.
+She has been a Visiting Fellow at St Catherine's College, Oxford and Visiting Professor and Distinguished Visitor at Haverford College, and a Visiting Professor at University of California, Santa Barbara.

 Research and knowledge exchange

 Research interests: Comparative perspectives on race, culture and social identities (USA, South Africa, United Kingdom); migration, integration and segregation; neighbourhood dynamics, inequality and urban sustainability; minority rights (including ethnicity, age and gender), natural resources and development.

 Previous research projects: West, North and the Horn of Africa for The World Directory of Minorities (Minority Rights Group International), Children in Armed Conflict in Africa (United Nations University, Governments of Sweden and Norway), Youth Identity and Culture in Multi-racial Societies (World Bank), Economic Restructuring and Labour Market Discrimination (Economic and Social Research Council), Race and Class in a Transforming Metropolis: Los Angeles (SSRC), Environmental Security in the Horn of Africa (United Nations Environment Programme) and Public Works and Poverty Alleviation in South Africa (South African Government).

 Current research projects: Ethnic minority concentration and political engagement; Urban ethnic diversity, inequality and social cohesion.